 The most straightforward method in content optimization is to use the target keyword in the content.
 This is table stakes for content marketers.

-The less straightforward method is to optimize your content for additional related keywords.
+The less straightforward optimization strategy is to optimize your content for additional related keywords.

 We believe the Google PageRank algorithm identifies semantic keywords and correlates that with factors like SERP click-through rate, time-on-page, bounce rate, and more with rankings.